Last Updated on September 15, 2023 by Mark Ursell

 Every trader should understand their edge in their trading.
-If we have an edge, we have the ability to make a profit trading the financial markets.
+If we have an edge, we can make a profit trading the financial markets.
 In this article, I look at how to quantify this edge.

 I analyse four different technical indicators and see how they have performed as a short-term entry signal on the S&P 500.

 If you would like more information about this test, feel free to look at the YouTube video I recorded.

 A good trading strategy must generate a profit.
 At a minimum, this profit must allow us to:

 - Generate a return that is proportionate to the time and money invested in the strategy

 - Generate a return that is proportionate to the amount of risk

 When we are developing a trading strategy we obviously want to know that it has an edge.
 However, it can be difficult to be sure whether this edge is genuine or not.

 What is a Trading Edge?

 A trading edge is an advantage that we can use to make our strategy profitable.
 This advantage might be to identify high probability turning points or continuation areas.
 An edge might be a single factor or a combination of factors.